African American Facts

 Founded in the 1970s, The Black Academy of Arts and Letters, Inc. was established to create awareness and understanding of African American accomplishments and contributions to dance, film, literature, music, theatre and visual arts.
-The academy is comprised of two theatres and has been the launching pad for local artists like Grammy winner Erykah Badu and Emmy Award winner Regina Taylor.
-Now in their 39th season, the academy puts on a dynamic schedule of live music and theater performances each year.
+The academy is comprised of two theatres and has been the launching pad for local artists like Grammy winner Erykah Badu and Golden Globe winner Regina Taylor.

 Juanita Craft Civil Rights House

 Embrace history as you walk through the home of civil rights leader Juanita Craft, the first African American woman to vote in Dallas and serve on the City Council in 1975.
 The house is one of only three museums in the country honoring major female figures in the modern civil rights movement and showcases memorabilia pieces from the time, including photos, documents and original picket line signs used by Craft.